hiblaphp/http-client/README.md

 Http::client()->withHeader('X-Héader', 'value');        // throws — non-ASCII byte
 ```

-**Header values** must conform to RFC 9110 §5.5.
+**Header values** must conform to RFC 9110 section 5.5.
 The following are enforced:

 - CR (`\r`), LF (`\n`), and NUL (`\0`) are unconditionally rejected — these are the primary vectors for HTTP response-splitting and header injection attacks.
 - All other control characters except HTAB (`\t`) are rejected.